benkmoore/ar_hardware/README.md

 D. Compile code and reboot teensy

-E. Increase time out if error is  `"lost sync..."` see: [https://github.com/zprihoda/ar_commander/issues/16]
+E. Increase time out if error is  `"lost sync..."` see: https://analyticalrobotics.atlassian.net/browse/AR1-39

-F. Check that correct ports are being called for the teensy and other decawave boards see [localization notes](#loc_notes).
+F. Check that correct ports are being called for the teensy and other decawave boards see [localization notes](#Localizationnotes).

 G. `check sum error` or `wrong msg id`.
-1) Check that the msg is updated and built correctly for the msg version in ar_commander in `~/Arduio/libbraries/ros_lib` remake if not see [here](#remake_msg_roslib) for details.
+1) Check that the msg is updated and built correctly for the msg version in ar_commander in `~/Arduio/libbraries/ros_lib` remake if not see [here](#SetupforROSmsgsoverTeensy) for details.
 2) Check that the hardware interface is accessed the msg in the correct format.
 3) Check you are  njot overflowing the buffer by publishing in the loop/over publishing.

 ---------------------------------------------------------------------------------------------------

-### Localization notes <a name="loc_notes"></a>
+### Localization notes

 #### Debugging notes: